hmps/ng-classy/README.md

 ## Purpose

-Use ES6 classes.
+Use ES6 classes and ES6+ decorators.
 Ditch angular 1's modules.

 Why?
 Because the following is the best angular 1 + ES6 pattern you can find, but it's full of boilerplate: